steakknife/copywrong/README.md

 # copywrong

 A list of software that was once free and is now proprietary --- i.e. [free software](http://www.gnu.org/philosophy/free-sw.en.html) that wasn't [copyleft](https://en.wikipedia.org/wiki/Copyleft), and some entity later (and legally) made binary-only releases under a non-free license.
+The counter examples of [formerly proprietary software](https://en.wikipedia.org/wiki/List_of_formerly_proprietary_software).

 Please add to this list by sending a Pull Request (if you don't know what that means, just click on the `README.md` then `edit`)